 If you are unfamiliar with the taste of horseradish, it has a hot, spicy and peppery flavor.
 And when paired with smooth and creamy sour cream, like in this sauce, they balance each other out perfectly.

 First things first, let’s get some technicals out of the way.
 When you’re in the grocery store, you might see a couple different bottles on the shelves and it could be confusing.
-You’ll likely find prepared horseradish, cream styled horseradish and horseradish cream sauce.
+You’ll likely find horseradish in three different varities: prepared, cream styled and cream sauce.
 They are different!

-Prepared horseradish and cream styled horseradish are both made from grated horseradish root, distilled vinegar, salt and sometimes oil.
-These will have a very strong horseradish flavor.
+Prepared and cream styled are both made from grated horseradish root, distilled vinegar, salt and sometimes oil.
+These will have a very strong flavor.

 Horseradish cream sauce, on the other hand, is a creamy based sauce with prepared horseradish as an ingredient as well as sour cream or mayo.
 This makes the horseradish flavor much more mild.

-For this recipe, you’ll need to buy prepared horseradish or cream styled horseradish.
+For this recipe, you’ll need to buy prepared or cream styled horseradish.

 Seriously guys, like I said before, it could not be easier to make.
 Simply whisk all ingredients together and you’re good to go.It doesn’t even need any chill time to let the flavors meld.
 It’s good right away.
 I often make this sauce at the last minute while I’m waiting for my steaks to rest.